Who are we and how does this policy apply?

 How does Caltex collect personal information?

 Caltex may collect personal information from third parties, such as from referees in the case of prospective employees.
+Sometimes we collect personal information about you from other people or organisations.
+This may happen without your direct involvement.
+For instance, we may collect personal information about you from:

 At or before the time Caltex collects your personal information, or if that is not practicable, as soon as practicable afterwards, Caltex will give you notice as follows: